wangding0421/BigTableTutorial/README.md

 # BigTableTutorial
-A Tutorial for Google BigTable
+A Tutorial for Google BigTable test